Table of Contents

 We go to Church firstly because God, by just being God, is worthy of worship; secondly, because He commands us to worship Him in that way; and thirdly, because we love Him and want to work on our relationship with Him.

-It is a grave sin to avoid going to Mass on Sundays and Holydays of Obligation.
-Whether pre-recorded or live, YouTube videos and “online services” are unsuitable as replacements for physically attending Mass.
+It is a grave sin to avoid going to Mass on Sundays and Holy Days of Obligation.
+YouTube videos — whether live or pre-recorded — and “online service” are not suitable replacements for physically attending Mass.

 And no, the virus is not a good enough excuse either.
 People went to Mass in worse pandemics.
 People went to Mass even during wars and plagues.
 You can go to Mass every Sunday.